 We typically invest in senior secured debt and subordinated notes.
 Senior subordinated notes are junior to senior secured debt but senior to other series of subordinated notes.
 Our senior secured debt investments and subordinated note investments generally have terms of three to seven years.
 Our senior secured debt investments generally provide for variable interest at rates ranging from LIBOR plus 350 basis points to LIBOR plus 950 basis points and our subordinated debt investments generally provide for fixed interest rates between 12.0% and 17.0% per annum.
 Our subordinated note investments generally are secured by a second priority security interest in the assets of the borrower and generally include an equity component, such as warrants to purchase common stock in the portfolio company.
 In addition, certain loan investments may have a form of interest that is not paid currently but is accrued and added to the loan balance and paid at the end of the term, referred to as payment-in-kind, or PIK interest.
 In our negotiations with potential portfolio companies we generally seek to minimize PIK interest as we have to pay out such accrued interest as distributions to our stockholders, and we may have to borrow money or raise additional capital in order to meet the requirement of having to pay out at least 90.0% of our income to continue to qualify as a Regulated Investment Company, or RIC, for U.S. federal income tax purposes.
-As of both March 31, 2010, and December 31, 2009, the weighted average yield on our outstanding investments (including equity and equity-linked investments but excluding non-accrual debt investments) was approximately 13.4% and 13.5% as of March 31, 2010 and December 31, 2009, respectively.
-The weighted average yield on all of our outstanding investments) was approximately 11.8% and 12.5% as of March 31, 2010 and December 31, 2009, respectively.
+As of both March 31, 2010, and December 31, 2009, the weighted average yield on our outstanding equity and equity-linked investments but excluding non-accrual debt investments) was approximately 14.7%.
+The weighted average yield on all of our outstanding investments (including equity and equity-linked investments and non-accrual debt investments) was approximately 13.4% and 13.5% as of March 31, 2010 and December 31, 2009, respectively.
+The weighted average yield on all of our outstanding investments (including equity and equity-linked investments and non-accrual debt investments) was appro